rackerlabs/support-how-to/content/how-to/account-management/account-management-faq/index.md

 {{< accordion title="What happens if I do not supply a VAT ID number?" col="in" href="accordion31" >}}

-If you do not have a VAT ID number, or choose not to supply one, Rackspace will apply the appropriate tax handling to your invoice.
+If you do not have a VAT ID number or choose not to supply one, Rackspace applies the appropriate tax handling to your invoice.
 It is in your best interest to supply your VAT ID number because the tax handling for a registered entity is beneficial in most circumstances.